 The remainder of Olmo’s playing career consisted of four winter seasons in Puerto Rico.
 The highlight was when he rejoined Santurce for the 1954-55 season; that Crabbers squad is often regarded as the greatest winter-ball team ever.
 The veteran reserve played sparingly behind Bob Thurman, Willie Mays, and Roberto Clemente.
 In the 1955 Caribbean Series, he appeared in one game and went 1-for-2.
 He stayed with Santurce in 1955-56 and got three last at-bats with San Juan in 1956-57.
 In 2,182 at-bats over his PRWL career, he hit .290 with 40 homers.

 Meanwhile, Olmo was scouting Puerto Rico for the Braves.
-In 1951, he signed Félix Mantilla.
-It appears, however, that this was an unofficial sideline while he remained with the organization as an active player.
+In 1951, he signed Félix Mantilla.49 It appears, however, that this was an unofficial sideline while he remained with the organization as an active player.
 Stories about how the club signed him as a scout came out at the end of 1953.
-He nearly bagged an elephant right after that, but the Dodgers beat him out for Roberto Clemente in early 1954.
+50 He nearly bagged an elephant right after that, but the Dodgers beat him out for Roberto Clemente in early 1954.
 He did get at least two other notable Puerto Rican players after the Braves moved to Milwaukee: Juan Pizarro in 1956 and Sandy Alomar, Sr. in 1960.
 He also played a part in signing Elrod Hendricks out of the Virgin Islands in 1957, and later helped keep Ellie’s pro career alive in Puerto Rico.

-Olmo also continued to serve the Puerto Rican Winter League in various capacities, while operating an off-track betting concession in San Juan on the side.
-He returned to San Juan as manager in 1957-58 and led the Senadores again in 1958-59.
+Olmo also continued to serve the Puerto Rican Winter League in various capacities, while operating an off-track betting concession in San Juan on the side.51 He returned to San Juan as manager in 1957-58 and led the Senadores again in 1958-59.
 He started the following season as a radio commentator on PRWL games, but rejoined Santurce as manager partway through the season.
 He replaced Ray Murray, who was sacked by owners Ramon and Hiram Cuevas for using Orlando Cepeda in left field.
 Cepeda’s big-league club, San Francisco, had instructed Murray to put him there.52

 Olmo stayed with Santurce in 1960-61, but the PRWL added a new franchise to his birthplace, Arecibo, in 1961-62, and he became manager of the Lobos.
 The municipal stadium, which was already named Estadio Luis Rodríguez Olmo, boosted its capacity.
 After leading Arecibo for one more season, Olmo became general manager for Caguas in 1963-64.
 He then piloted Santurce for two more seasons (1964-65, 1965-66).
 The PRWL named him Manager of the Year seven times.

 Olmo and the Braves had parted ways in November 1961.
-In early 1964, he began to scout Puerto Rico for the Philadelphia Phillies.
-He joined the Chicago White Sox organization in 1971.
-“I had some words with the general manager [Roland Hemond],” he recalled in 2011.
+In early 1964, he began to scout Puerto Rico for the Philadelphia Phillies.53 He joined the Chicago White Sox organization in 1971.54 “I had some words with the general manager [Roland Hemond],” he recalled in 2011.
 “It only lasted about six months.”
 That was the end of his scouting activity.
 Among other occupations, Olmo worked with a travel agency, a bowling alley, and (for about four years) the telephone company.

-Olmo began playing golf since 1968 and in 2011 still got out on the links twice a week, one of the reasons he remained so fit in his 90s.
-At one point, though, he was carrying more weight than was good for him – he dropped 50 pounds on doctor’s orders.
-In August 2009, after SABR’s Puerto Rican chapter and the Museum of Sports of Guaynabo celebrated his 90th birthday, Olmo said, “I just turned 90.
+Olmo began playing golf in 1968 and as of 2011, he still got out on the links twice a week, one of the reasons he remained so fit in his early 90s.
+At one point, though, he was carrying more weight than was good for him – he dropped 50 pounds on doctor’s orders.55 In August 2009, after SABR’s Puerto Rican chapter and the Museum of Sports of Guaynabo celebrated his 90th birthday, Olmo said, “I just turned 90.
 I hoped to reach 80 and that has passed.
 I am playing extra innings.
 And I recall as if it were yesterday when I arrived in the majors.
 The baseball of today is the same as what I played.
 The only thing that has changed is the salaries.”
 56

 Grateful acknowledgment to Luis Olmo for his memories (telephone interview, August 15, 2011).
 Continued thanks to Benny Ayala.